I was alone on an island with 45 girls and women. I lived to tell about it. It was that crazy.

 Here’s a different, but more shocking incident.

-Late one night, the three prettiest 15-16 year-old girls come to my dorm room.
+Late one night, the three prettiest 15-16 year-old girls came to my dorm room.
 They were wearing babydoll nites, which startled me.
 I was the only person staying in that particular dorm building.
 Knowing that I was beyond an adult age and the girls were minors and what that meant legally, I immediately told them to go back to their rooms in a nice but firm way.
 I’ve sighed with relief many times over the years at the good judgment I had at such a young age.

 Then there were the notes — pre-internet, smartphones, and texting.